turbot/guardrails-docs/docs/getting-started/getting-started-gcp/index.md

 # Getting Started with GCP

-This section provides detailed step-by-step instructions on how to use Guardrails features for GCP account, organized by subject area:
+This section provides detailed step-by-step instructions on how to use Guardrails features for a GCP account.

 | |
 | - | - |